containers/buildah/docs/buildah-bud.md

 Commands run when handling `RUN` instructions will default to being run in their own user namespaces, configured using the UID and GID maps.

-Entries in this map take the form of one or more triples of a starting in-container UID, a corresponding starting host-level UID, and the number of consecutive IDs which the map entry represents.
+Entries in this map take the form of one or more colon-separated triples of a starting in-container UID, a corresponding starting host-level UID, and the number of consecutive IDs which the map entry represents.